 It draws on my Digital Government and e-Government Archives, together with other public domain sources.
 The archives continue to grow so I thought it’d be useful to provide additional context on the use of cross-government platforms.
 It’s not comprehensive, but aims to provide a flavour of developments and policies over the past 20+ years.
 It’ll be updated and improved from time to time – so your feedback is always welcome.

-What is a platform?
+What is a ‘platform’?

-Think, for example, of Apple’s App Store and the way it has enabled the flowering of millions of new apps.
-It is the shared plumbing of the internet that has enabled this platform-based transformation, letting organisations reconfigure their interactions with customers and suppliers to improve financial and operational performance.
-It has also fostered entirely new businesses, many of whom have replaced old incumbents – think for example of the way Netflix displaced Blockbuster.
+The shared plumbing of the internet has enabled this platform-based transformation, letting organisations reconfigure their interactions with customers and suppliers to radically improve services as well as financial and operational performance.
+It’s also fostered entirely new businesses, many of whom have challenged or even replaced old incumbents – think for example of the way Netflix displaced Blockbuster.

-Arguably, the UK’s early cross-government website, the rather formally named CCTA Government Information Service hosted at open.gov.uk, was the first attempt to use a common platform.
-Launched in 1994, by 1996 it had brought together information from 180 public sector organisations, 79 of which were hosted on the central service itself.
+Arguably, the UK’s early cross-government website, the rather formally named “CCTA Government Information Service” hosted at open.gov.uk, was the first attempt to use a common platform.
+Launched in 1994, by 1996 it had brought together information from 180 public sector organisations, 79 of which were hosted on the central platform itself.

 In 1998, the Parliamentary Office of Science and Technology (POST) considered the impact of technology on government and its services in an holistic way.
 Their report on “electronic government” included the following schematic as part of a discussion about common processes across government.

 The POST report outlined several IT-enabled options for the future, an adapted form of which is shown below:

 |Business as usual||Departments and agencies could continue to adopt IT to meet their own needs on an independent basis|